erikdmitchell/uci-results/readme.md

 Disabled admin page for Field_Quality class b/c it's no longer needed.
 Note: in some instances "total" in FQis greater than 1.
 Need to double check.
 OK EM

+4/17
+Fixed FQ, all set, need to hard code.

-TODO: nittany gets a 1.0, this needs to be adjusted using previous years uci points in field (need previous years results).
+3. TODO: nittany gets a 1.0, this needs to be adjusted using previous years uci points in field (need previous years results).
-TOTO: Once fq ia hard coded, need methods to adjust and update
+2. TOTO: Once fq ia hard coded, need methods to adjust and update
-TODO: Note: dynamic fq generation takes a while, we should hard code it into deb as object, when adding race to db in cURL class.
-TODO: try accessing 2012/2013 season
+4. TODO: try accessing 2012/2013 season
-TODO: write functions/code to diplay races and details (shortcode perhaps) and rank riders
+5. TODO: write functions/code to diplay races and details (shortcode perhaps) and rank riders
+TODO: add db setup
+Error:?
+Warning: Division by zero in /Users/erik/Sites/wordpress/wp-content/plugins/uci-curl/classes/field-quality.php on line 250

+4/18
+Fixed: Notice: Array to string conversion in /Users/erik/Sites/wordpress/wp-content/plugins/uci-curl/classes/uci-curl.php on line 37

+4/28
+Added sperate admin menu/section for plugin.
+Hard coded FQ when race is accessed via cURL.
+ERROR: fq WC and UCI pts are outputting zero stuff is producing results of zero.
+ - This is based on previous races, so we need to make sure the first few races are going in properly.
+ - Will need to come up with some sort of mod for this testing.